top of page

 Heat is pretty easy with these.
 Most species are fine at a higher room temperature, in the upper 70s.
 A small under tank heater will generally suffice, or a small heat lamp of 50 watts or less above.
 For about the first year of their life they will generally stay hidden in their enclosures, but after a while can often be found basking in the heat lamps if provided.
 Hognoses do like it a little warmer, in the low 80s.

 UVB Lighting.
-Generally considered to not be necessary.
-Though newer research is showing they do benefit from it in small amounts.
+Long considered to not be necessary, newer research is showing they do benefit from it.
+Many keepers are now offering UVB light, and at the least it definitely won't hurt.
 Something to consider long term.

 Water, be sure fresh water is supplies routinely.
 Some species use it more than others, but all use it.
 Be sure to supply a bowl they can climb in to if wanted, and leave enough room so they won't swamp the cage when they do.